What is Irritable Bowel Syndrome and what are the symptoms?

 What’s the Brain-Gut connection?

-One important thing to note is that while anxiety and other psychological disorders don’t cause digestive disorders, there is a link between your brain and your digestive health.
+Anxiety and other psychological disorders don’t cause digestive disorders.
+However, there is a link between your brain and your digestive health.

 The brain and the gut are in constant two-way communication.
 The gut tells the brain how it’s feeling, and the brain interprets those signals.
 For example, when a person without IBS is hungry, the gut sends signals a signal to the brain that tell them it’s time to eat.
 But if you are a person that deals with IBS, you may not feel hunger and satiation the same way others do.